 NAT Gateways in Thalassa Cloud VPCs

-A NAT (Network Address Translation) Gateway enables outbound internet access for workloads running in private subnets within a Virtual Private Cloud (VPC) in Thalassa Cloud.
-NAT Gateways allow instances in private subnets to access external services while preventing inbound connections, ensuring security and isolation.
+A NAT (Network Address Translation) Gateway enables outbound internet access for workloads running in subnets within a Virtual Private Cloud (VPC) in Thalassa Cloud.
+NAT Gateways allow instances deployed within an VPC to access external services while preventing inbound connections.
+It uses SNAT to route traffic from private subnets to the public internet.

 NAT Gateway Capabilities